Ground state connectivity of local Hamiltonians: Preliminaries

 \item Polynomial size quantum circuits \red{$U_\psi$} and \red{$U_\phi$} generating ``starting'' and ``target'' states $\ket{\psi}$ and $\ket{\phi}$ (starting from $\ket{0}^{\otimes n}$), respectively, satisfying $\bra{\psi}\red{H}\ket{\psi}\leq \red{\aaa}$ and $\bra{\phi}\red{H}\ket{\phi}\leq \red{\aaa}$. \end{enumerate} \item Output: \begin{enumerate} \item If there exists a sequence of \red{$l$}-local unitaries $(U_{i})_{i=1}^m \in\unitary{\complex^2}^{\times \red{m}}$ such that: \begin{enumerate} \item (Intermediate states remain in low energy space) For all $i\in [\red{m}]$ and intermediate states ${\ket{\psi_i}:=U_i\cdots U_2U_1\ket{\psi}}$, one has $\bra{\psi_i}\red{H}\ket{\psi_i}\leq \red{\aaa}$, and \item (Final state close to target state) $\enorm{ U_{\red{m}} \cdots U_1 \ket{\psi}-\ket{\phi}} \leq \red{\ccc}$, \end{enumerate} then output YES. \item If for all $\red{l}$-local sequences of unitaries $(U_{i})_{i=1}^{\red{m}}\in\unitary{\complex^2}^{\times \red{m}}$, either: \begin{enumerate} \item (Intermediate state obtains high energy) There exists $i\in [\red{m}]$ and an intermediate state ${\ket{\psi_i}:=U_i\cdots U_2U_1\ket{\psi}}$, such that $\bra{\psi_i}\red{H}\ket{\psi_i}\geq \red{\bbb}$, or \item (Final state far from target state) $\enorm{ U_{\red{m}} \cdots U_1 \ket{\psi}-\ket{\phi}} \geq \red{\ddd}$, \end{enumerate} then output NO. \end{enumerate} \end{mylist} \end{definition}

 A few remarks are in order.
 First, in the Hamiltonian complexity literature the gap size $\Delta$ for energy levels of local Hamiltonians is often taken to be inverse polynomial.
 Some of our results require this gap to be exponentially small.
 Allowing $\Delta$ to be specified as input thus allows us to precisely formulate such results.
 Second, the circuits $U_\psi$ and $U_\phi$ are assumed to be given in terms of $1$ and $2$-qubit unitary gates.
 Third, all input parameters are specified with rational entries, each using $O(\poly(n))$ bits of precision.
+Fourth, as alluded to in the introduction, one can consider the special case of \gscon\ in which all states $\ket{\psi_i}$ are \emph{exactly} in the ground space of $H$; let us briefly define this variant formally, as our proof techniques for QCMA-completeness (Section~\ref{sect:GSCON_QCMA}) also apply in this special case.